 Nolah and Helix are online mattress companies with very different offerings.
 Nolah sells only one all-foam flagship mattress, while Helix has a variety of offerings that incorporate springs.
 Depending on what type of sleeper someone is, they might prefer one over the other.
-I’ll go over the similarities and differences here to help people better understand how they compare.
+In this mattress comparison, I’ll go over the similarities and differences here to help people better understand how they compare.

 - All options have a dense foam base layer.